Zichang23/Zichang23.github.io/_posts/2021-6-18-Third-Blog-Post.md

 #### 2. What would you do differently in approaching a similar project in the future?

-I will do my best to better understand the requirements for the project.
+I will do my best to understand the requirements for the project.
 This will help me understand what I need to do and how to accomplish the project.